bsaintjo/pod5-rs/README.md

 This library performs the necessary casting in order to use `polars` on POD5 Apache Arrow contents.
 It provides a few convience functions for common operations, such as decompressing signal data, converting read ids into strings, etc. However, `polars` is re-exported to give full access to the DataFrame API.

-## Example: Read out read IDs and convert to UUID
+## Example: Print read IDs, signal data, and number of samples

 ### Note: API is experimental and expect breaking changes.
 If there you are interested in using or having additional features, feel free to contact